Snubia/casse-restart/README.md

 # casse-restart

-A game using HTMl5 and Canvas API, CSS and Javascript.
+A game using HTMl5, CSS, Javascript and Canvas API.

 # Canvas